CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

     void Start()
     {
-    // 0f is when to start invoking repeat InvokeRepeating("spawnObstacle", 0f, spawnTime);
+    // 0f is when to start invoking repeat InvokeRepeating("spawnAsteroid", 0f, spawnTime);
     }
     ```

-    Now change `Update()` to `spawnObstacle()`.
+    Now change `Update()` to `spawnAsteroid()`.
-    (Change the spawnTime variable so that your obstacles don't hit each other!)

-5. Now your obstacles spawn at a reasonable speed, but they only spawn in the same location.
+5. Now your asteroids spawn at a reasonable speed, but they only spawn in the same location.
 Lets make it more fun by spawning them at different locations every spawn.
-You can make a function that returns a position to do this!
+You can make a function that returns a random position to do this!

     ```csharp
     Vector3 randomSpawn()